Axway/amplify-central/content/en/docs/integrate_with_central/webhook/_index.md

 * **id**: a uid for the webhook event.
 * **time**: indicates the time when the webhook was triggered by a change in resource.
-* **correlationId:** each API request is tagged with an id once it received by Amplify Central.
+* **correlationId:** each API request is tagged with an id once it received by Amplify.
 The correlationId is the id of the originating request which updated the system.
-Note that an API call into Amplify Central may result in a number of changes to resources in Central.
+Note that an API call into Amplify may result in a number of changes to resources in Amplify.
 For example, consider the result of deleting an environment request which will result in a cascade delete of all the resources and subresources of that environment.
 * **organization:** indicates the organization id that the resource belongs to.
 * **type:** indicates if this is a create, update or delete event.
 Supported types: ResourceCreated/ResourceUpdated/ResourceDeleted/SubResourceUpdated.
 * **payload:** contains the contents of the resource that changed and resulted in the webhook being triggered.